 Too late at work - an embarrassing exception for some, almost routine for others.
-This is how one appears survey According to the American career portal Carrerbuilder, every fourth employee is late at work at least once a month.
-The survey also provides the reasons given for this recurring faux pas.
+This is how one appears Survey According to the American career portal Careerbuilder, every fourth employee is late at work at least once a month.
+The survey provides the reasons given for this recurring faux pas.
 We take a look at the five most common excuses and give an insider tip against being late.

 “My dog ate my duty roster!”
 “I got there in time, but fell asleep again in the company car park.”
 “My coffee was too hot and I had to let it cool down first.”
 Even if all these sentences were based on quotes from a silly It sounds like a comedy, as they are real excuses that workers in the United States used to justify being late.
 However, these bizarre reasons are more of the exceptions.
 As a rule, those who are caught late seem to refer to more credible scenarios - here are the top 5:

 5th place: "Wasn't there something else?"

 Forgetting objects ranks fifth among the most popular excuses for being late, with 13 percent.
 However, the survey did not reveal whether the abandoned wallet, the laptop on the living room table or the briefcase in the hallway were the reason for the delay.

 4th place: "I could hardly open my eyes ..."